 I could say a lot more on New Orleans, but instead, I’ll leave you with these king cake cinnamon rolls.
 King cake is a staple this time of year when the Mardi Gras festivities crank up.
 I was surprised to learn that king cakes come in all sorts of flavors, and have enjoyed trying different varieties over the years.
 Today’s recipe features a king cake-style dough all twisted and filled like a cinnamon roll and then baked in a jumbo, overflowing spiral.
 They’re extravagant and delicious- a fitting tribute for this New Orleans post, if I do say so myself.

 To make these king cake cinnamon rolls, we start with the dough.
 Eggs, sugar, flour, yeast, and loads of butter comes together into a soft and tacky dough.
 Once risen and doubled in size, the dough is rolled out and filled with a buttery, cinnamon-sugary filling.
-After being rolled and cut into thick rounds, the dough is baked in a muffin tin until puffed and baked through.
-Allow to cool completely before topping with the simple glaze and loads of purple, gold, and green sprinkles- the Mardi Gras way!
+After rolling and cutting the dough, bake the slices in a muffin tin.
+Allow to cool completely before topping with the simple glaze and loads of purple, gold, and green sprinkles!

 Whether you enjoy the Mardi Gras festivities or not, these king cake cinnamon rolls and yummy and fun to make.
 I hope you’ll give them a try and let me know what you think!
 Happy Baking, ya’ll!